FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 	<textureChoices>clothes\jacket\jacket_grimes</textureChoices>                        <!-- The texture that the model uses -->
 </clothingItem>
 ```
-3. Get a unique GUID.
-(Globally Unique Identifier)
-Go to [GUID Generator](https://www.guidgenerator.com/online-guid-generator.aspx), and copy and paste in a new GUID into its respected section.
-All clothingitems, models, and makeup get
-their own GUID.
-You will use this ID code in every `.xml` file that you want to use this clothingitem in.
+3. Get a unique GUID (Globally Unique Identifier) by going to [GUID Generator](https://www.guidgenerator.com/online-guid-generator.aspx), and copy/paste in a new GUID into its respected section.
+All clothing items, models, and makeup get their own GUID.
+You will use this ID code in every `.xml` file that you want to use this clothing item in.

 4. Then you also add an addition to the GUID table.
 ```(Authentic Z + Custom Zombies\media -> fileGuidTable.xml)
 	<!-- Authentic Z Custom Clothing -->     /** This is how you comment in a .XML file btw! **/
 	<files>